Happy Young Women, Grumpy Old Men? Emotion-Driven Demographic Biases in Synthetic Face Generation: Materials and Methods

-Let $P_{\mathrm{world}}(d)$ denote the \textbf{real-world distribution} of a demographic attribute $d$ (e.g., gender, race, or age), and let $P_{\mathrm{T2I}}(d)$ denote the corresponding \textbf{distribution of synthetic faces} generated by the T2I model under neutral prompts.
-For each demographic attribute, bias is quantified using the Kullback--Leibler (KL) divergence:
+Let $P_{\mathrm{world}}(d)$ denote the real-world distribution of a demographic attribute $d$ (gender, race, or age), and let $P_{\mathrm{T2I}}(d)$ denote the distribution of synthetic faces generated under neutral prompts.
+Bias is quantified using the Kullback--Leibler (KL) divergence:

-where $\mathcal{C}_d$ denotes the set of categories of attribute $d$.
-The KL divergence is computed independently for gender, race, and age.
-The values of the KL divergence are bounded by $[0,\infty)$.

-In addition, we compute the Jensen-Shannon (JS) divergence and the total variation distance (TVD) as complementary bias metrics, which are bounded by $[0,1](log_2)$ and $[0,1]$, respectively.
+where $\mathcal{C}_d$ denotes the set of categories of attribute $d$, computed independently for gender, race, and age.
+As KL divergence is unbounded, to provide bounded, symmetric complements we also compute the Jensen--Shannon (JS) divergence $D_{\mathrm{JS}} \in [0,1]$ and the total variation distance (TVD) $\in [0,1]$: